preciofishbone/OmniaDocsG2/working-with-documents/controlled-documents-library-settings/index.rst

 .. image:: controlled-permissions-2-76.png

 How this works depends on settings for document management at tenant level.
 In this example, authors of controlled documents are set as "Site owners and members", and additonally that a approvers permission group will be used.
+Other settings for "Authors" will result in a "normal" people picker field, just as

 In this case, these settings works as follows:

 You can add/remove groups and/or users for readers and approvers the usual way.